shayansadeghieh/recipe-generator/README.md

 ## Tech Stack

+This application is an LLM + RAG application.

 - I used Cohere's Command model + some prompt engineering for the bot.
 - I used Cohere's embed-english-v3.0 embedding model to embed the user's request.
 I used the same model for generating embeddings for the vector DB.
 - I used pinecone as my vector DB.
 Although I used pinecone's go SDK for the creation of Pinecone indexes, their SDK was lacking sufficient documentation, so I created my own pinecone client to query the DB.